-In most cases curing your tumor involves surgery and is the best treatment option in the earlier stages of the disease.
+In most cases curing your tumor involves surgery and is the best option in the earlier stages of the disease.

-That’s not to say that chemotherapy won’t help, rather it is used to either ‘shrink’ the tumor or used pre-theatre to prevent recurrence when it is referred to as adjuvant chemotherapy.
+That’s not to say that chemotherapy won’t help, rather it is used to either ‘shrink’ the tumor or used pre-theatre to prevent recurrence when it is referred to as an adjuvant chemotherapy.

 In the later stages of the disease (stage 3 or 4) palliative options are usually recommended.